m9sweeper/m9sweeper/dash/backend/scripts/proxy-webhook/README.md

 1. The initalize_proxy.yaml is applied to the cluster using kubectl.
 This creates a ServiceAccount, ClusterRole, ClusterRolebinding, and Deployment.
     These resources are needed to gain the access necessary for creating the reverse proxy resources.
+2. Deletes the existing m9sweeper-webhook validating webhook configuration.
-2. Then, we copy the reverse_proxy_setup.sh script into the new *m9sweeper-proxy* pod and execute it.
-The script creates the certificates, reverse proxy deployment/service, and validating webhook.
+3. Then, we copy the reverse_proxy_setup.sh script and openssl.cnf files into the new *m9sweeper-proxy* pod and executes the reverse_proxy_setup.sh.
+The script creates the certificates, reverse proxy deployment, service, and validating webhook.
+4. Deletes the initalize_proxy.yaml resources.